Dera Ghazi Khan: Foundation

 Dera Ghazi Khan is named after a Dodai chieftain Ghazi Khan, son of Haji Khan Mirani.
-It was founded at the end of 15th century when Baloch tribes were invited to settle the region by Shah Husein, the second Langah Sultan of Multan.
+It was founded at the end of the 15th century when Baloch tribes were invited to settle the region by Shah Husein, the second Langah Sultan of Multan.
 Rao Kelana, a powerful Bhati Rajput ruler of Pugal in the 15th century invaded Dera Ghazi Khan and defeated the Balochs.
 Dera Ghazi Khan was part of Multan province of the Mughal Empire between the 16th and 18th centuries.